Delta456/box-cli-maker/README.md

-	BottomRight string // BottomRight corner used for Symbols BottomLeft  string // BotromLeft corner used for Symbols Horizontal  string // Symbols used for Horizontal Bars Con      Config // Configuration for the Box to be made }
+	BottomRight string // BottomRight corner used for Symbols BottomLeft  string // BotromLeft corner used for Symbols Horizontal  string // Symbols used for Horizontal Bars Config // Configuration for the Box to be made
+}
 ```